Boundless Game Rules (SRD)

 - If it feels likely, roll 3D.

-- If it feels even, roll 2D.
+- If the odds feel even, roll 2D.

 - If it feels unlikely, roll 1D.